michaelyin/lgeval/README.md

 Further details about label graphs, the metrics used in LgEval and information about the CROHME competitions may be found in the publications listed below.
 The file README_MetricsAndDataStructures.txt provides some additional information about metrics produced for the raw results, and data structures used in LgEval.

 * H\.
-Mouchere, R. Zanibbi, U. Garain and C. Viard-Gaudin. (to appear) Advancing the State-of-the-Art for Handwritten Math Recognition: The CROHME Competitions, 2011-2014.
-Int'l Journal on Document Analysis and Recognition.
+Mouchere, R. Zanibbi, U. Garain and C. Viard-Gaudin.
+(2016) [Advancing the State-of-the-Art for Handwritten Math Recognition: The CROHME Competitions, 2011-2014][ijdar2016].
+Int'l Journal on Document Analysis and Recognition 19(2): 173-189.

 * H\.
 Mouchere, C. Viard-Gaudin, R. Zanibbi and U. Garain.
 (2014) [ICFHR 2014 Competition on Recognition of On-line Handwritten Mathematical Expressions (CROHME 2014)][crohme2014].
 Proc.
 Int'l Conf.
 Frontiers in Handwriting Recognition, pp. 791-796, Crete, Greece.